nationalarchives/tdr-dev-documentation/beta-architecture/beta-architecture.md

   for this to be a developer task, even though eventually we might build an admin UI or integrate with the planned catalogue API
 * Data stored in the export bucket can be transferred to the preservation system

-### Open Questions

-* Is the browser going to access the API or should it use the Play MVC frontend?
-* What is the purge queue strategy?
-* Should the backend checks run in containers (using batches) or just use lambda functions for each file?
-* Should the GraphQL update the DB directly?
-* What auditing is required?
-* Whether to make use of AWS SNS topics